 On top of that there are plenty of resources out there that help you getting further with tmux.
 People like me are blogging about their tmux experience and share what they’ve discovered.
 You can find people sharing their tmux configurations in their dotfiles repos on Github.
 There’s even a book by Brian Hogan dedicated to tmux.

 For now it’s best to discover some stuff on your own.
-Experiment, fool around and maybe try to use tmux in your daily work.
-It takes a while to get used to and you’ll probably feel slow in the very beginning.
-I can only encourage you to keep using it.
-Get a feeling for its functionality and in no time you’ll find out that your work with the terminal will be pure bliss and insanely fast.
+Experiment, fool around and maybe try to use tmux for your daily work.
+It takes a while to get used to and you’ll probably feel slow when you start out.
+I encourage you to keep using it.
+Get a feeling for its functionality and in no time you’ll find out that your work with the terminal will be pure bliss and refreshingly fast.